supremeimposter/My-Vault/GATE/Computer-Organization-and-Architecture/Basic-components-of-computer-and-main-memory/System Bus.md

 - Control lines carry the control signals that manage the transfer of data to/from CPU.
 They also specify the timing and direction of the data transfer.
 - Control signals travel from CPU to other components and memory or I/O devices can send interrupt signals to CPU.
-- Processor also control this group of control lines.
+- Processor also controls this group of control lines.

 ![[Main Memory and System Bus-20240721131357133.webp]]

 ---